arlenpeiffer/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 39

+Super tired rn, but gonna make a quick log.

+Worked on the journal / got a few more components started (Slider, Toggle) and Rating seems pretty much done.
+Grappling with the spacing quite a bit, feel like I should maybe dig into the docs on theme.spacing() tomorrow.. figure out how to do all that.

+Also read the *Clean Code* chapter on classes and did some extra reading on private vs. public variables, static vs. non-static variables, coupling, and cohesion.

+Ok goodnight

 ### Day 38

 Only had a little time to work on stuff today, but got a decent start on creating a Rating compoment for the journal, and learned that passing `multiline={true}` to the MUI TextField compoment will convert it from a standard input to a textarea.
 Pretty cool!